Jump to main content

 For the... whisky lover

-It may look grand, but the house has just nine rooms, giving it the feel more of an opulent home than a hotel.
-All the rooms have been designed in a spirit of ‘luxurious fun’ by Russell Sage Studio, with inventive plays on the whisky theme.
-Giraffe motifs nod to the height of the distillery’s copper stills.
-There’s furniture (and surfboards) made of old barrels.
+The world of whisky can seem a bit of an unfriendly club, where membership requires knowledge of blends and barrels and having strong opinions on ice.
+The only entry requirement for Glenmorangie House, owned by the venerable whisky producer, is a willingness to have a good time.
+An hour from Inverness airport, the boutique hotel sits is just down the road from the Glenmorangie distillery, a must for a tasting session, and you can book a nearby foraging walk through the wild surroundings with head chef John Wilson, or a sea safari to spot whales and dolphins.
+Its bar is stocked with rare bottles and exclusive editions, and ran by staff only too happy to help whisky sceptics find a cocktail they love.
+And while it may look grand, the house has just nine rooms, giving it the feel more of an opulent home than a hotel.
+Rooms were designed in the spirit of ‘luxurious fun’ by Russell Sage Studio, with giraffe motifs nodding to the height of the distillery’s copper stills and furniture made from old barrels.
 The stunning morning room, with its gold ceiling and amber hues, is redolent of a warming single malt.
-Book the Reserve bedroom for maximum interiors oomph (expect monkeys on the wallpaper and a tiger in the wardrobe).
-Luxurious fun extends to dinner, served at a huge communal table to encourage mixing (of people and drinks).
+Book the Reserve bedroom for maximum interior-oomph (expect monkeys on the wallpaper and a tiger in the wardrobe).
+Finally, the luxurious fun extends to dinner, served at a huge communal table to encourage mixing (of people and drinks).
 Expect to go home with several new friends and a bottle of your favourite tipple.